andre-tm-hui/ReVox/README.md

       - FX specific settings
       - Mix and match FX - toggle multiple FXs through a single hotkey
   - Monitor your own audio
+  - [Input Blocking](https://github.com/onglez/ReVox/wiki/Usage#input-blocking) - press a hotkey and only have the sound play/FX activate.
+Bind hotkeys freely without worrying about what the original key does.
+    - *Requires separate add-on
+    - **May not work with every game

 ## Requirements
   - Windows 10/11